charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### AN EXAMPLE OF clprolf IN ACTION ADAPTING TO EXISTING JAVA LIBRARIES

 Let us show you an example of utilization of Java existing libraries in clprolf.
 Here is a sample program of two applications chatting just for fun, until the server side enter "q"(quit).
 The client displays what he received, and send that it is well done.
-We have, in this example, two NetworkTalker simu_real_world_obj HUMAN_EXPERT, talking together.
+We have, in this example, two NetworkTalker simu_real_obj HUMAN_EXPERT, talking together.
 They are able to remember their conversation.
 The technical realization of the simulation is in the simu_comp_as_worker NetworkTalkerRealiz, which does not create the java Socket object.
 The NetworkTalker class has got two constructors, adapted to the client or server socket case.
 Those for the client take a socket in parameter, and this is permit although it's technical, but to simplify, we just pass it to the realiz associated object.
 There is a singleton-like SocketServerConfig object with static methods, which represents a real-world configuration concept.
 Only the simu_comp_as_workers of realization of technical  aspects of the simulation, deal with the socket and the streams. clprolf's version quite simplifies the java version, by forgetting the socket and stream part.
 In clprolf, we could consider the ServerSocket class rather a "SocketServer", a server giving sockets once the connection is done.
 In our example, the server can create just one connection.

 In the Java framework: